The Resistance Saga

 Life in Resistance – ¡Viva la Resistencia!

-Skylight is launching The Resistance Saga, a traveling event to celebrate and stoke resistance on the road to the 2018 and 2020 elections.
+Skylight has launched The Resistance Saga, a traveling event to celebrate and stoke resistance on the road to the 2018 and 2020 elections.
 Over the last 35 years Skylight has developed a wealth of experience in impact storytelling with resistance movements in the United States and Central America.
 In that legacy we are excited to co-design local events to exchange ideas, and brainstorm strategies, with a network of newly engaged activists and established grassroots organizations.
 As The Resistance Saga tour rolls out, we see an opportunity to form a broad intersectional network of solidarity that gathers force across issues, campaigns and movements.

 At each stop, local movement organizations will be our hosts: providing venues, inviting participants from their communities and sharing their experiences and knowledge.
 Art will anchor and focus the day, with film clips pulled from the Skylight archives and tailored to the issues most pressing in the host communities.